Social Engineering: Breaching Without A Trace, A Case Study

 Context

-Netragard was engaged by a large multinational company to assess the security of their internet-connected devices and applications with the primary goal of infiltrating their network and gaining control of critical assets without detection.
+Netragard was engaged by a large multinational company to assess the security of their internet-connected devices and applications.
+The primary goal is infiltrating their network and gaining control of critical assets without detection.

-We began our penetration test with passive reconnaissance using third-party services such as Shodan, Censys, and DarkOwl which regularly scan the internet and darknet.
-This enabled us to get a clear understanding of what technology was being used at the company and ultimately known vulnerabilities, how those technologies are configured, as well as detailed data about employees’ work and personal activities on the internet.
+We began our penetration test with passive reconnaissance using third-party services such as Shodan, Censys, and DarkOwl.
+These services regularly scan the internet and darknet.
+This enabled us to get a clear understanding of what technology was being used at the company.
+Known vulnerabilities and how those technologies are configured, as well as detailed data about employees’ work and personal activities on the internet would be revealed.

 Identifying a Target

 The research revealed that the customer’s external infrastructure was minimal in terms of connectable services, despite its large size.
-Moreover, it was clear these services were well protected from a monitoring perspective and properly maintained from a patching and configuration perspective.
+It was clear these services were protected from a monitoring perspective and properly maintained from a patching/configuration perspective.
 The chances of an attacker directly breaching any one of these targets in a covert manner was low unless the attacks were spread out over an extended period.
 Therefore, because keeping a low profile was a crucial aspect of our objectives, we needed to identify other paths to compromise.
 It was imperative that we avoided areas with a high risk of detection.

 Given Sam’s job responsibilities and level of experience, it was likely that targeting him directly would not be successful.
 We surmised that his role would make him less susceptible to social engineering tactics, especially phishing and vishing.
 Nevertheless, we recognized that it was still possible to use social engineering indirectly to compromise Sam’s access.
 To achieve this, we sought help through the client’s Helpdesk, as it would enable us to impersonate Sam.